taciturn2020/COMSATS-Marks-Calculator/README.md

-Run it through cmd with the command (or the path for the jar file)
+Run it through cmd with the command (replace the path if not in the same directory)